husky-misc/code-challenge/README.md

 - It may include deployment instructions depending on wich technology you decide to use.

+- Follow Restful principles when design your API.

 ### Endpoints and expected behavior

 #1: Create an endpoint `/store` that receives and store 7-bit ASCII text.
 Each request, should include a data line that may consist of an IP address, followed by a colon, followed by a comma-separated list of numbers.
 Feel free to design the submmited JSON as your back-end object should look like.